 THE EBB AND FLOW OF GUERLAIN'S BOTTLE ART

 The reuse of perfume bottles is a delicate balance.
 On the one hand, we love when Guerlain gives new life to some of its historic bottle designs.
 On the other, we don’t want Guerlain to look as uniform as Chanel.
-Luckily, Guerlain’s bottle art is so prolific that that is unlikely to happen.
+Luckily, Guerlain’s past bottle art is so prolific that that's not likely to happen, but as a consequence of Guerlain's standardisation of its packaging, there's very little left of Robert Granai's prolific bottle designs.